-I received this book for free from Publicist in exchange for an honest review.
+I received this book for free from Publicist for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.In Another Life by Julie Christine Johnson

 Published by Sourcebooks Landmark on Feb.
 2, 2016